archieew/customer-portal/README.md

 # Customer Portal POC

-A minimal Customer Portal proof-of-concept demonstrating integration with ServiceM8 API.
+A functional proof-of-concept (POC) for a minimal Customer Portal.

 ---